-4.11 INFECTION CONTROL
+4.10 INFECTION CONTROL

-All practitioners are responsible for complying with Infection Prevention policies and procedures in the performance of their duties, including hand hygiene.
+All practitioners are responsible for complying with Hospital's Infection Prevention policies and procedures in the performance of their duties, including hand hygiene.

-4.12 EVIDENCE-BASED ORDER SETS
+4.11 EVIDENCE-BASED ORDER SETS

 Evidence-based order sets provide a means to improve quality, and enhance the appropriate utilization and value of health care services.
 Evidence-based order sets assist practitioners and patients in making clinical decisions on prevention, diagnosis, treatment, and management of selected conditions.

-The clinical leadership of the individual departments are responsible for the development of all standing orders, which then shall be approved by the Hospital as set forth herein and in accordance with Hospital policy.
-The Medical Executive Committee may adopt evidenced-based order sets upon the recommendation of multidisciplinary groups composed of Medical Staff leaders, senior administrative personnel, and those health care providers who are expected to implement the guidelines.
+The Medical Executive Committee may adopt evidenced-based order sets, protocols, and standing orders upon the recommendation of multidisciplinary groups composed of Medical Staff leaders, senior administrative personnel, and those health care providers who are expected to implement the guidelines.